matrix-org/matrix-appservice-discord/CONTRIBUTING.md

 ## Setting up

-(This section needs to be written in detail)

 * You will need to [setup the bridge](https://github.com/Half-Shot/matrix-appservice-discord/tree/develop#setup-the-bridge) similarly to how we describe, but you should setup a homeserver locally on your development machine.
 We would recommend [Synapse](https://github.com/matrix-org/synapse#id11).